Last Update: 8 July 2021

-This recent news about the gradual reopening of the borders in Thailand, despite not enough, is a good hope for the Tourism Industry.
+The news about the gradual reopening of the borders in Thailand, despite not enough, is a good hope for the Tourism Industry.

 Some international flights from South Korea, China and Singapore are allowed.
 Domestic flights between Siem Reap and Phnom Penh are limited to 1 flight per week, but flights between Phnom Penh and Sihanoukville are still operating.

-Indeed, there are about 150 people to 500 people contaminated every day, especially in the capital Phnom Penh, Kandal province and Sihanoukville.
+The pandemic is especially in the capital Phnom Penh, Kandal province and Sihanoukville.
 Plus, this outbreak is getting mostly into the garment factory workers.

 Cambodian authorities have suspended visa exemptions and are no longer issuing visas on arrival or e-visas (electronic tourist visa).
 Any foreigner wishing to come to Cambodia must first obtain an entry visa at the Cambodian Embassy in their country of residence.
-Since 12 December 2020, exemptions for business people and "sponsored" persons will no longer be allowed.
+Since 12 December 2020, exemptions for business people and "sponsored" persons are no longer allowed.

 The arrival measures remain very strict for the moment.
 On arrival, all foreigners must present: